mukamel-lab/SingleCellFusion_Loompy-Obsolete/docs/snmc2t_example.rst

   :alt: Integrated embedding

-What are the different parameters for SingleCellFusion?
+What are the different parameters for SingleCellFusion_Loompy?
 --------------------------------------------------------
-SingleCellFusion works by generating imputed counts for each sequencing modality, in this example we are generating imputed methylome counts for the snATAC-seq data.
+SingleCellFusion_Loompy works by generating imputed counts for each sequencing modality, in this example we are generating imputed methylome counts for the snATAC-seq data.
 Information for the source of the imputed counts (i.e. what imputed counts will be generated for) are specified by the "_source" parameters.
 Information for the targets of imputation (i.e. files that will receive imputed counts) are specified by the "_target" parameters.